black and white bed linen

 Q — Data privacy & farmer ownership?

-A — GB keeps farmer data secure; farmers own their data; GB publishes anonymised impact data only with consent.
+A — GB keeps farmer data secure; farmers own their data; GB publishes anonymized impact data only with consent.

 Q — Complaints & appeals?